dl4nlp-tuda/deep-learning-for-nlp-lectures/README.md

 # Deep Learning for Natural Language Processing - Lectures 2021

-This repository contains slides for the course "20-00-0947: Deep Learning for Natural Language Processing" (Technical University of Darmstadt, Summer term 2021)
+This repository contains slides for the course "20-00-0947: Deep Learning for Natural Language Processing" (Technical University of Darmstadt, Summer term 2021).

+This online course is taught by [Ivan Habernal](https://www.trusthlt.org) and [Mohsen Mesgar](mohsen-mesgar.io).

-The slides are available as PDF as well as LaTeX source code (I've used Beamer because typesetting mathematics in PowerPoint or similar tools is painful)
+The slides are available as PDF as well as LaTeX source code (We've used Beamer because typesetting mathematics in PowerPoint or similar tools is painful)

 ![Logo](https://upload.wikimedia.org/wikipedia/commons/thumb/d/d0/CC-BY-SA_icon.svg/88px-CC-BY-SA_icon.svg.png)